-Over time, my misconceptions about homeschooling were corrected, my circle of supportive community grew and my confidence increased.
-By the time we started homeschooling kindergarten, I was more comfortable with the idea of home education and WHY we were doing it.
+Over time, my misconceptions about homeschooling were corrected, my circle of supportive community grew, and my confidence increased.
+By the time we started homeschooling, I was only “kinda” freaking out instead of “totally” freaking out.
+Progress, I suppose.

-The problem comes when we try and rush the “how-to” without sorting out our goals and motivation first.
+My problem was that I rushed the “how-to” without sorting out our goals and motivation first.